mysociety/alaveteli/docs/installing/manual_install.md

 <div class="attention-box">
   <strong>Note:</strong> If you have setup your install of Alaveteli for production, you will need to temporarily remove the file <code>config/rails_env.rb</code>, which is used to force the rails environment to production, and edit your <code>.bundle/config</code> file to remove the <code>BUNDLE_WITHOUT</code> line that excludes development dependencies.
 After you have done this, as the alaveteli user, run <code>bundle install</code>.
+You will also need to make alaveteli the owner of <code>/var/www/alaveteli/log/development.log</code>, and run the database migrations.

+    <pre><code>chown alaveteli:alaveteli /var/www/alaveteli/log/development.log
+sudo -u alaveteli bundle exec rake db:migrate</code></pre>

 You should then be able to run the tests.
 Don't forget to restore <code>config/rails_env.rb</code> when you're done.
 You will probably see some errors from cron jobs in the meantime, as they'll be running in development mode.

 </div>

 *   **glibc bug workaround**